 We ask our young people to go out and change the world, but we don’t teach them how.
-The problems we face today are deeply complex and systemic in nature -- rising health care costs, climate change, and educational inequity for example -- yet we're not preparing our young people to understand or address these systems-level issues.
+The problems we face today are deeply complex and systemic in nature -- rising health care costs, climate change, and educational inequity for example -- yet we're not preparing students to understand or address these systems-level issues.
 We know this to be true because:

 Civics education in the U.S. isn't a priority and hasn’t been for the last sixty years, hindering our democracy.
 Today, less than a quarter of eighth graders in the U.S. are proficient in civics and over 80% of Americans cannot name their two U.S. senators.
 Access to high quality civics is inequitable, as well.
 White, wealthy students are four-to-six times more likely to be proficient in civics than students of color from low-income families.